Radiergummi/xorb/README.md

 *Note: This shows the `app.render` method which is a part of the templates module that I'll be uploading soon - it's still being worked on and will return promises, too.*

 ## API and general structure
 While Xorb *does* have a few important methods, what's more important here is to understand the way a Xorb app works.
 The main feature is to force you to write better code by making you separate it into route related fragments.

-### `app` properties
+### `app` internal properties
-#### `app.ns`
+#### `_ns`
 The app namespace.
 Every namespace you create will be inserted here, with its name as the key.
-Additionally, a key named `app.ns.current` will be created that holds all namespace callbacks for the current path.
+Additionally, a key named `app.ns.current` will be created that holds all namespace callbacks for the current path: That is what will be run after the app is initialized.
+To check which namespaces are loaded, you can use `app.namespaces()` which returns a list.

-#### `app.modules`
+#### `_modules`
 The module container.
-Holds all loaded modules with the specified name as the key.
+Holds all loaded module instances with the specified name as the key.
+To check which modules are loaded, you can use `app.modules()` which returns a list.
+To get a specific module instance, you can use `app.module('mySpecialModulesName')` which returns the instance.

-#### `app.currentPath`
+#### `_currentPath`
 The current browser page path (equivalent to `window.location.href`).
 Will change soon to enable the use of regular expressions (for example `^` or `$`) and placeholders like `:variable` known from other frameworks.

-#### Soon to come: `app.history`
+#### `_history`
 I plan on integrating history.js to provide support for AJAX requests and browser history modification.
-This is delayed though because I'm trying to find a way to initialize history.js into `app.modules.history` instead of `window.History` without actually modifying its source.

-### Namespacing
+### Namespace API
 #### `app.namespace({string} namespace, {Array|function} callbacks)`
 **namespace**: The namespace (route) to register the action for
 **callbacks**: Either an array of callbacks or a single function